neodsp/neo-audio/README.md

 See the examples folder for all example applications.
 For a minimal example check `feedback` and `player`.
-For a full settings menu check `egui-example`.
+For a full settings menu check `egui-example` or `iced-example`.
+For integration in a web-view check the `tauri-example`.

 ```bash
 cargo run --bin feedback